tomasherceg/dotvvm-docs/Pages/basics-value-binding.md

 }
 ```

-In the DOTHTML markup, you can bind the property for example to the hyperlink:
+In the DOTHTML markup, we can bind the property to the hyperlink's `href` attribute:

 ```DOTHTML
 <a href="{value: Url}">Go To URL</a>
 ```

 If you run the page and view the page source code, you'll see that DotVVM translated the binding into a Knockout JS expression.
 DotVVM uses this
-popular framework to do the data-binding.
+popular JavaScript framework to perform the data binding.

-This is the HTML that is rendered to the client:
+This is the HTML that will be rendered and sent to the browser:

 ```DOTHTML
 <a data-bind="attr: { 'href': Url }">Go To URL</a>
 ```

-The word **value** indicates the type of the binding - value binding in this case. **Url** is an expression that will be evaluated in the client's browser.
+The word `value` represents the type of the data binding.

+The `Url` is an expression that will be evaluated in the client's browser.
+The expression can use the public properties from the viewmodel,
-The expression can only use public properties, access collection elements and use several supported operators.
+access elements of collections and use supported operators.

-You cannot, for example, call functions from the value binding.
+You cannot, for example, call methods from the value bindings.

-### Supported Expressions
+### Expressions Supported in Value Bindings

 * `SomeProperty`
 * `SomeProperty.OtherProperty`
 * `SomeCollection[6]`
 * `SomeCollection[6].OtherProperty`
 * `SomeProperty >= 0`
 * `SomeProperty ? "active" : ""`
 * `SomeProperty != OtherProperty`

-If you use the `ICollection.Count` and `Array.Length` property, they are correctly translated to javascript -
-they simply call `length` on the javascript array.
+If you use the `ICollection.Count` or `Array.Length` property, they will be translated to JavaScript to use the `length` property on the JavaScript array.

+### Null Handling in Value Bindings

-_You don't have to be afraid of null values - if a part of the expression evaluates to null, the rest is not evaluated and the result of the evaluation is null.
-Internally, we treat every `.` as `.?` in C# 6._
+You don't have to be afraid of `null` values.
+If some part of the expression evaluates to null, the whole expression will return null.

+Internally, DotVVM treats every `.` as `.?` in C# 6.

 ### Double and Single Quotes

-Because the bindings can be used in HTML attributes which are often wrapped in double quotes, DotVVM allows to use single quotes (apostrophes) for strings as well.
+Because the bindings in HTML attributes are often wrapped in double quotes, DotVVM allows to use single quotes (apostrophes) for strings as well.

 ```DOTHTML
 <a class="{value: Active ? 'active' : 'not-active' }"></a>